Eikinel/Cubic-Bezier-Curve/README.md

 # How to use it ?
 You'll need the SFML library.
 I personnally used the 2.5.1 version.\
 Clone the repo and compile sources.
-If you cannot run the binary file, consider visit the Getting Started from [SFML website](https://www.sfml-dev.org/tutorials/2.5/)
+If you cannot run the binary file, consider visiting the Getting Started from [SFML website](https://www.sfml-dev.org/tutorials/2.5/)

 When it's done, run the bin file: a 1280x720 window appears with a circle, generated with the Bezier object.
 The window listens to user's clicks aswell and generate points, control points, anchor points and finally the Bezier curve by itself.